 Obi-Wan raised an eyebrow and then glanced back to make sure Ezra was still riding North as instructed.
 Then he looked back at Maul, "Look what I have risen above."

 "I have come to kill you," Maul said, starting to walk around the campfire, his saber staff gripped tight in one hand.
 His words were met with no surprise.
-Perhaps that was to be expected, but it still…hurt.
+Perhaps that was to be expected as the human wasn't the one with cursed feelings, but it still…hurt.

 It hurt a lot more than it should, and any further comment he had been about to add, any insult he had to throw—it was lost with another karked fit of coughing that grew so great he fell to his knees, heaving the flowers that choked him into the sand.